-For 15 years prior to becoming CEO of Springbox, I was in charge of large marketing and technology budgets at both mid-sized and Fortune 50 companies.
+For 15 years prior to becoming Chairman of Springbox, I was in charge of large marketing and technology budgets at both mid-sized and Fortune 50 companies.
 During that time I was frequently in the position of having to spend the remaining unallocated or underspent budget at the last minute for fear of losing it to the budgeting process the next year.

 The finance departments of so many companies use the prior year actuals to establish the baseline for the next year’s budgets, thus creating an incentive to spend even if you did not have an immediate use.
 Since it’s October, there is still time to be more thoughtful about how to deploy your overage in a way that maximizes the future benefits for your company.
 As someone who’s been in your shoes, I’ve found a few great strategies that can help you use your expiring funds to set you up for long-term success:

 - Digital Leadership Audit — How well do you know your competitive position?
 Do you know the areas of your digital footprint?
 Where you are winning and losing?
 Have you decoded the formula for success in your industry?
 How clear is your road map of projects that can take you to the next level in the coming year?
 Good digital leadership audits start with data and a deep understanding of the digital ecosystem.
 Digital Leadership Audits from leading digital agencies fall into the $50-$75k price range and can be completed in a 6-8 week time frame.